 - Sticking out the tongue

-Some sounds or noises that children with the disorder show include the following:
+Sounds or noises that children with the disorder show include:

 - Throat clearing

 Although the causes of tics are not known, the tics appear to worsen with stress.
-Doctors usually recommend family members to ignore the tics initially.
-However, if it disrupts the child’s behavior or activities at school and work, consider paying a visit to the healthcare provider for the necessary treatment.
+Transient tic disorders usually resolve in a year.
+Doctors usually recommend family members to ignore the tics.
+Showing that the tic is worrying you will further distress your child.

-- Inform your child about changes: Keeping your child in the dark about something you may be dealing with is okay.
+Inform your child about changes: Keeping your child in the dark about something you may be dealing with in your personal or professional front is okay.
 However, all changes that involve your child, like migrating to a new city, should be communicated as early as possible.